eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 So I needed a new laptop.
-And the [Tahoe release][tahoe] of macOS was so ugly (see e.g. [1][ugly1], [2][ugly2], [3][ugly3]) it made me boot up the old Linux desktop, and start playing around with [NixOS] again.
+And the [Tahoe release][tahoe] of macOS was so ugly (see e.g. [1][ugly1], [2][ugly2], [3][ugly3]) it made me boot up the old Linux desktop, and start playing around with [NixOS][nixos] again.
 And I fell in love with Linux again: with the tinkering and the experimentation and the freedom it affords you.

 So, I wanted a Linux laptop.
 I had a [ThinkPad X1][tp] some years ago and it was